vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 tax that is without parallel in India.
 25 In other words, the move to Vārāṇasī may be viewed as part of the Gāhaḍavālas’ reaction to the challenge of Islam, a novel strategy to enhance prestige, boost morale and rally support.
 In all their inscriptions the Gāhaḍavāla kings proclaimed themselves ‘protectors of the (North) Indian holy places’ (tīrthas), to begin with those in Kāśi, and in all of them they boast of their own piety.
 26

 However, if the Gāhaḍavālas had chosen Vārāṇasī as their capital in order to profit from the (religious) prestige that was connected with it, this strategy failed.
 It did not bring them the support of their neighbouring (Hindu) kings.
 On the contrary, at the eastern border they were confronted with a new power ful enemy, the dynasty of the Senas, whose king Laks.maṇasena (ad 1179–1206) claimed a victory over the king of Kāśi, a success that in all likelihood refers to his conquest of Magadhā.
 27 Just as the Gāhaḍavālas for their part did not come to the rescue of the Cāhamānas, they themselves were not supported by their eastern neighbours in their war against the Muslim invaders.
-Conse quently they were defeated by the Gh¯urī army at Chandawar, and Jayacandra, ‘Rāja of Benares, the chief of idolatry and perdition’ was killed on the battle field.
+Conse quently they were defeated by the Ghūrī army at Chandawar, and Jayacandra, ‘Rāja of Benares, the chief of idolatry and perdition’ was killed on the battle field.
 28 According to the Chronicle of H. asan Niz.āmī the victorious troops of Qut.b al-Dīn Aybak plundered the state treasury at Asnī and, ¯

 Proceeded towards Benares, which is the centre of the country of Hind, and here they destroyed nearly one thousand temples, and raised mosques on their founda tions; and the knowledge of the law became promulgated, and the foundations of religion were established.
 29